isomerpages/moe-greenridgesec/_co-curricular-activities/Sports & Games/Netball.md

 third_nav_title: Sports & Games
 ---
 ### **OUR GOAL**
 Greenridge Netball continuously strives for excellence by participating in various inter-school competitions as well as netball carnivals.
-We aim to develop and instill the importance of our RIDGE values: Respect, Integrity, Diligence, Grit, and Empathy in our players.
+We aim to develop and instill the importance of our RIDGE values: Respect, Integrity, Diligence, Grit, and Empathy in our players.\

 #### **THE NETBALL EXPERIENCE**

-●	Work on ball handling and footwork through ball drills.<br>
+●	Work on ball handling and footwork through ball drills.\
-●	Participate in B and C Division National School Games.<br>
+●	Participate in B and C Division National School Games.\
-●	Upkeep fitness levels through runs and physical training.<br>
+●	Upkeep fitness levels through runs and physical training.\
-●	Work well and communicate effectively with team members.<br>
+●	Work well and communicate effectively with team members.\
-●	Reflect on training sessions, games played, and skills learnt.<br>
+●	Reflect on training sessions, games played, and skills learnt.\
-●	Participate in friendly matches and carnivals with other schools.<br>
+●	Participate in friendly matches and carnivals with other schools.\

 #### **COMPETITIONS &amp; CARNIVALS**

-●	B and C Division National School Games<br>
+●	B and C Division National School Games\
-●	Netball Schools Challenge League<br>
+●	Netball Schools Challenge League\
-●	Yio Chu Kang Sec C Division Carnival <br>
+●	Yio Chu Kang Sec C Division Carnival \
-●	Deloitte Pesta Sukan <br>
+●	Deloitte Pesta Sukan \
-●	Netops Sports Netball Carnival<br>
+●	Netops Sports Netball Carnival\
-●	Westwood Sec Netball Invitational<br>
+●	Westwood Sec Netball Invitational\

 #### **PHOTO HIGHLIGHTS**